 James Rolfe, aka the AVGN doesn't need much of an introduction.
-He is one of the biggest internet phenomenons and the original bad game reviewer on Youtube, already active for 15 years overall.
+He is one of the biggest internet phenomenons and the original bad-game-reviewer on Youtube, being active for 15 years overall.

-Being known for tearing up awful games, mainly those found on the Nintendo Entertainment System and centered around movie tie-ins, Shenmue doesn't seem like something the AVGN would ever touch in any shape or from in his videos.
+He is known for tearing up mainly NES games and the favorites were always movie tie-ins.
+So Shenmue doesn't seem like something the AVGN would ever touch in any shape or from in his videos.
 While Shenmue was controversial with some people, it was nowhere near bad or even old enough for the Nerd's show in the early 2000s.

-As the years went on, the formular of AVGN episodes loosened up however and more modern games from other plattforms appeared more and more often.
+As the years went on the formular of AVGN episodes loosened up however and more modern games from other platforms appeared in more and more often.
 It also became apparent that games don't need to be straight up awful for the Nerd to tackle them.
 Examples like Moonwalker, Seaman and Paperboy show that games just need something interesting for him to talk about.

 Then, in December of 2017, something interesting happened during that years' christmas episode.

 While reviewing the Playstation game series Lightspan Adventures he makes a joke about how just reading something fixes problems instantly.
 For a visual he flips through some gaming magazines while yelling that they cleared up his problems.

 Those magazines are apparently picked at random but it is very striking that the first one he happens to grab is the November 2000 Issue of the Official Dreamcast Magazine, which is just the right one as it has Shenmue as the cover story, with a picture of Ryo on the front.

 |That fixed the engine!|

 It was very nice to see Shenmue in an AVGN episode, even if it was just the the smallest and most remote glimpse of anything about the game.
 As the Nerd has a large collection of all kinds of stuff with just about any random gaming thing in his reach, this didn't seem to have a deeper meaning.

 Much later, in March of 2019, video game magazines made another appearance at the AVGN.